ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Indicated throughput advice only apply to the path on which they are received.
 A connection that migrates or uses multipath {{?QUIC-MP=I-D.ietf-quic-multipath}}
-cannot assume that throughput adviec indications from one path apply to new paths.
+cannot assume that throughput advice indications from one path apply to new paths.

 # Applicability